A Unified Approach to Engineering Science Education

 After completing this workshop, participants should

-Be able to provide a rationale for a core engineering science curriculum.
+- Be able to provide a rationale for a core engineering science curriculum.

-Be aware of some sources of current research on teaching and learning and how it supports the SAM approach.
+- Be aware of some sources of current research on teaching and learning and how it supports the SAM approach.

 - Be able to explain the SAM approach to a colleague.